bringyourownideas/laravel-sitemap/README.md

 [![Latest Stable Version](https://poser.pugx.org/bringyourownideas/laravel-sitemap/version.svg)](https://github.com/bringyourownideas/laravel-sitemap/releases) [![Latest Unstable Version](https://poser.pugx.org/bringyourownideas/laravel-sitemap/v/unstable.svg)](https://packagist.org/packages/bringyourownideas/laravel-sitemap) [![Total Downloads](https://poser.pugx.org/bringyourownideas/laravel-sitemap/downloads.svg)](https://packagist.org/packages/bringyourownideas/laravel-sitemap) [![License](https://poser.pugx.org/bringyourownideas/laravel-sitemap/license.svg)](https://github.com/bringyourownideas/laravel-sitemap/blob/master/LICENSE)

 A simple website crawler using [php-spider](https://github.com/mvdbos/php-spider) and SimpleXMLElement to generate a sitemap.xml-file.
-The file will be stored in the `public/` directory.
+The file will be stored in the `public/`-directory.
+It is commonly used with the [SEO-friendly CommonMark Blog Package](https://github.com/spekulatius/laravel-commonmark-blog) at [bring your own ideas](https://bringyourownideas.com).

 The sitemap generator is using the meta tag `article:modified_time` to identify the last modification. `Noindex` in robots meta-tag will be considered and the page will be left out.
 If a canoncial URL is set in the document, this one will be used instead.
 Priorities are guessed based on the depth of the page in the website.

 ## Support

 This package supports Laravel 5.5 or newer.
+Tested and used up to 7.x.

 ## Installation

 The package is managed using composer.
-You can install it using
+You can install it using:

 ```bash
 composer require bringyourownideas/laravel-sitemap